Home Appliance Maintenance Tips for Longer Lifespan

 Real-world sanity check: Place a coin on top during spin.
 If it dances the Macarena, re-level.

 Section summary - Level, ventilate, secure, power properly, and vent straight.
-The "invisible" work of install pays years of dividends.
+The "invisible" work of installation pays years of dividends.

 Tiny habits, big years: everyday use patterns that compound